busterbn/findbolig-nu/README.md

 poetry run src/app.py
 ```

-Alternatively, you can use the Makefile for simplified commands:
+Alternatively, you can use the Makefile for simplified commands if you're a pro:
 ```bash
 make init  # Installs dependencies make run   # Runs the script